rhildred/scripts2docker-compose/README.md

-# PROG8850Template
+# scripts2docker-compose

-environment with python, node and docker
+## exercise to convert `docker compose run` and `docker compose build` to a docker compose file

 TLDR;